What's Better: Indoor or Outdoor Play?

 Solutions in this case might be:

-a.
-Parents can play outside with their kids.
-Even kicking or throwing a ball around is good--not only would this allow the children to get the fun of playing outside, but it would also help foster closer parent to child bonds.
+- Parents can play outside with their kids.
+Even kicking or throwing a ball around is good--not only would this allow the children to get the fun of playing outside, but it would also help foster closer parent-to-child bonds.

-b.
-Allow your child to ride their bike to school.
-Not only is this physical activity, but through this they can also develop safety awareness for themselves.
+- Allow your child to ride their bike to school.
+Not only is this physical activity, but through this, they can also develop safety awareness for themselves.

 Outdoor activities are fun and very helpful for children’s development.
 Indoor activities, though they may be fun, can be detrimental because they do not promote adequate physical and mental growth.
 One way to combat this is allowing children to do little things (e.g., play catch, walk to school, ride their bikes around the neighborhood with their friends).

-*Ali Thiel and Oby Ekwueme are students at the University of Notre Dame, Indiana, USA.
+*Ali Thiel and Oby Ekwueme are students at the University of Notre Dame in Indiana.

 Cleland, V., Crawford, D., Baur, L.A., Hume, C., Timperio, A., & Salmon, J. (2008) A prospective examination of children’s time spent outdoors, objectively measure physically activity and overweight.
 International Journal on Obesity, 32(11), 1685-1693.